MechanisM/django-hero/README.md

 *   attribute:: invisible :: optional

-    Unvisible achievement.
+    Invisible achievement.
 Invisible achievements should not be revealed untill a user unlocked it, neither does it shows as a secret achievement in listings.

 *   attribute:: image_locked :: optional